Delaware Wedge: Resolution

 By simple geometry, the Wedge fit more logically as a part of Delaware, which exercised jurisdiction of the area.
 In 1849, Lt.
-Col. J. D. Graham of the U.S. Army Corps of Topographical Engineers resurveyed the northeast corner of Maryland and the Twelve-Mile Circle.
+Col. James Duncan Graham of the U.S. Army Corps of Topographical Engineers resurveyed the northeast corner of Maryland and the Twelve-Mile Circle.
 This survey reminded Pennsylvania of the issue and they once again claimed the Wedge.
 Delaware ignored the claim.
 In 1892, W.C.
 Hodgkins of the Office of the U.S. Coast and Geodetic Survey monumented an eastward extension of the Maryland–Pennsylvania border, and created the "Top of The Wedge Line".
 In 1921 both states settled on this boundary, giving ownership of the Wedge – in full – to Delaware.

 Contemporary routes

 Delaware Route 273 and Delaware Route 896 cut across the Wedge.
-Route 896 passes very close to the tripoint, and actually passes through Maryland before entering Pennsylvania.
+Route 896 passes very close to the Delaware–Maryland–Pennsylvania tripoint, and actually passes through Maryland before entering Pennsylvania.
 Hopkins Road, a side road off Route 896, passes near the northeast corner of the Wedge and passes from Delaware into Pennsylvania and back into Delaware at this point.
 The name of the road bordering the Wedge to the east is Wedgewood Road.
 As a convenience to motorists, the highway retains route number 896 in Delaware, Maryland and Pennsylvania.